 For information about this or other training opportunities, please contact:

-Dr. Laura Kagel, Associate Director for International Professional Education
+Dr. Laura Kagel, Director of International Professional Education

 Dean Rusk International Law Center